qlands/FormShare/README.md

 Installation
 ------------
 Please read the [Installation guide](install_steps.txt) if you want to install FormShare manually.
 However, we encourage you to use the Docker Compose file available in the docker_compose directory.
+This will help you later on in backing FormShare or move it to another server.

 The below is a common recipe for running FormShare using docker: